glacials/splits-io/README.md

 [docker-compose-download]: https://docs.docker.com/compose/install/

 ### First Run
-The first time you run Splits I/O with Docker is the best, because you'll have time to get a coffee!
+The first time you run Splits.io with Docker is the best, because you'll have time to get a coffee!
 Yum!
 After the first run, it will be much quicker.
 ```sh
 make